sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 -   3 - (HEALTHATTESTATION\_CERT\_RETRI_COMPLETE): DHA-Data Health data is ready for pick up

 <a href="" id="forceretrieve"></a>**ForceRetrieve** (Optional)
 <p style="margin-left: 20px">Instructs the client to initiate a new request to DHA-Service, and get a new DHA-EncBlob (a summary of the boot state that is issued by DHA-Service).
-This option should be used if the MDM server enforces a certificate freshness policy, which needs to force a device to get a fresh encrypted blob from DHA-Service.</p>
+This option should only be used if the MDM server enforces a certificate freshness policy, which needs to force a device to get a fresh encrypted blob from DHA-Service.</p>

 <p style="margin-left: 20px">Boolean value.
 The supported operation is Replace.</p>

 <a href="" id="certificate"></a>**Certificate** (Required)
-<p style="margin-left: 20px">Instructs the Health CSP to forward DHA-Data to the MDM server.</p>
+<p style="margin-left: 20px">Instructs the DHA-CSP to forward DHA-Data to the MDM server.</p>

 <p style="margin-left: 20px">Value type is b64.The supported operation is Get.</p>